56quarters/tunic/doc/source/usage.rst

-Below is an example of creating a "rollback" task in Fabric for switching to the previous deployment of your project that uses the  :meth:`tunic.api.ReleaseManager.get_previous_release` and :meth:`tunic.api.ReleaseManager.set_current_release` methods.
+Below is an example of creating a "rollback" task in Fabric for switching to the previous deployment of your project that uses the  :meth:`tunic.core.ReleaseManager.get_previous_release` and :meth:`tunic.core.ReleaseManager.set_current_release` methods.

 .. code-block:: python